blues/app-accelerators/85-cellular-medication-adherence-pillbox/README.md

 ## 10. Limitations and Next Steps

-The design deliberately stops at "did a lid open?" — the most reliable signal that survives the realities of an elderly patient's home network, a caregiver's weekly refill routine, and a Bluetooth-fatigued smartphone.
+The design deliberately stops at "did a lid open?", the most reliable signal that survives the realities of an elderly patient's home network, a caregiver's weekly refill routine, and a Bluetooth-fatigued smartphone.
 Confirmed ingestion, AM/PM trays, and local reminder UX are real product features, but they belong in a follow-on design rather than diluting the cellular-first sensor this POC is proving out.

 ### Simplified for the POC

-The simplifications below are deliberate scope choices — each is a place where a production deployment will add a sensor, a downstream workflow, or a tighter data-handling control once a real RPM program starts running it. **This is a proof-of-concept reference design, not a medical device.**
+The simplifications below are deliberate scope choices: each is a place where a production deployment will add a sensor, a downstream workflow, or a tighter data-handling control once a real RPM program starts running it. **This is a proof-of-concept reference design, not a medical device.**

 **Cannot confirm a dose was actually taken.** The device reports each detected compartment lid open, but it cannot distinguish "opened and took the pill" from "opened and closed without taking it."
-Confirming a dose requires a weight sensor on the tray or patient self-report — both are straightforward extensions but add hardware or UX complexity outside the scope of this POC.
+Confirming a dose requires a weight sensor on the tray or patient self-report; both are straightforward extensions but add hardware or UX complexity outside the scope of this POC.

 **Caregiver and pharmacist refill sessions are indistinguishable from patient dose-taking opens.** When the weekly tray is loaded — whether by the patient, a caregiver, or a pharmacist — opening each compartment lid to place pills generates `pill_open.qo` events and sets bitmask bits that are identical to genuine dose-taking opens.
 A single loading session can set all seven bits in `daily_opens` and produce up to seven events within one or two polling intervals, **creating a false picture of perfect adherence for that day.** This is a more active distortion than the dose-confirmation limitation above: it inflates the adherence record rather than leaving it ambiguous.
 Downstream systems and clinical workflows must account for this in at least one of the following ways:
   - **Fill outside the monitored window.** If the tray is loaded at a predictable time (e.g., Sunday evening before the monitoring week begins), configure downstream routes to flag or suppress clustered multi-lid opens during that window.